dariostrm/Avalonia.LiteRoute/README.md

 - Navigation between ViewModels (stack-based)
 - Easy parameterized navigation
 - First-class support for Dependency Injection (easy to mix navigation parameters with services in constructors)
-- Automatically handles the physical back button
+- Handles the physical back button
 - Leverages the built-in TabControl for tab navigation, as well as the ViewLocator for View/ViewModel resolution
 - Lifecycle hooks for navigation entries
 - Simple and intuitive API